 Date of Authorship for this Version

 Parrillo, Nicholas, "The De-Privatization of American Warfare: How the U.S. Government Used, Regulated, and Ultimately Abandoned Privateering in the Nineteenth Century" (2007).
 Faculty Scholarship Series.
-Paper 605.
+605.